foryouandyourcustomers/fyayc-model/README.md

 # fyayc-model
 This repository contains a subset of the information model of foryouandyourcustomers.

+It severs as an example of how an information model in a company can be published internally.

-It is read only.
+It is for viewing purposes only.

-Responsible:
-stb@foryouandyourcustomers.com
+For more information about us see www.foryouandyourcustomers.com.

+Contact:
+informationsmodell@foryouandyourcustomers.com